o11y-weekly/o11y-weekly.github.io/2024-07-XX_CloudWatch_Grafana/README.md

 The CloudWatch US East (N. Virginia) Region host a special namespace where Billing can be observed.

-Bringing such dashboards can helps teams to support the "You Build It, You Run It and You Pay for it".
+Bringing such dashboards can help teams to support the "You Build It, You Run It and You Pay for it".

-A [grafana dashboard](https://grafana.com/grafana/dashboards/20288-aws-multi-account-billing/) is available to quickly setup the Grafana instance by provisionning the Billing dashboard.
+An [AWS Billing Grafana Dashboard](https://grafana.com/grafana/dashboards/20288-aws-multi-account-billing/) is available to quickly setup the Grafana instance by provisionning the Billing dashboard.

 ## Grafana Dashboards
 Here are dashboards using the best pratices for observability to monitor AWS resources: